I the Mighty

 I the Mighty is an American rock band based out of San Francisco, California, formed in 2007.
 As of 2019, the band has released two singles, four EPs, and four studio albums.
 Their debut wide-release album, Satori, peaked at #10 on the Billboard Heatseekers Charts.
-As of July 2020, the band is taking an indefinite hiatus following sexual assault allegations against vocalist Brent Walsh.
+In July 2020, the band announced an indefinite hiatus.

 History

 Formation and We Speak (2007–2011)

 Formed in 2007, the band began while vocalist Brent Walsh and Ian Pedigo were still in high school together.
 The two taught themselves how to play guitar, and then started writing songs together as a two-man acoustic project, Breakpoint, but changed their name due to copyright issues.
 They released an acoustic self-titled EP in 2008.
 Later they recruited Chris Hinkley, who Brent and Ian met five years prior to the band's formation while he was playing with another band.
 The three then began to practice acoustic songs that Walsh and Pedigo had penned.
 Blake Dahlinger saw the trio performing at the Retox Lounge and asked the group if they needed a drummer.

 In February 2009, I the Mighty signed with San Francisco indie label Talking House Records and began recording their debut album, We Speak, at the label's in-house studio with Talking House's Peter Krawiec producing.
 Dahlinger and Hinkley wrote the parts for their instruments for the existing songs that had already been written.
 The lyrics were written mostly by Walsh, with the exception of the song "101," which was written by Pedigo.
 Talking House slated We Speak to be released on March 16, 2010.
 The initial run of CDs was pressed, early promotion had begun and a release event scheduled, but the label went under before the album could officially be released.
 The label returned the rights to its existing recordings to all its artists, and transferred all the We Speak CD stock to I the Mighty.
 The band decided to withhold the album initially from wide release, instead releasing a free EP called Hearts and Spades containing five songs from We Speak.
 The band later began offering the We Speak album a few at a time, directly to fans at shows.
 The band prepared the album for a re-release in 2020 and as a result is available for digital download on Main Street Vinyl.

 The group caught the attention of Brad Wiseman, a booking agent for Equal Vision Records.
 They sent him early demos of their songs "Cutting Room Floor" and "Escalators."
 The label sent the head of A&R out to see one of the band's shows in Los Angeles.
 They were signed to the label in 2011.